changhaonan/SuperPose/README.md

     - [x] Create a feature Viewer.
 [Wed]
     - [ ] Create Sparse feature view of the object.
 [Wed]
         - [x] Understand what model should generate.
-        - [ ] Render different aspects of the CAD model
+        - [ ] Render different aspects of the CAD model.
+        - [ ] Augment the normal shader with RGB shader.
         - [ ] Extract Keypoint feature.
         - [ ] Save Keypoint feature into the model.
         - [ ] Create a sparse feature object.
 (Each view should have a feature.)